-- When formatting output, openUTM writes the entire screen contents to the restart area if the entire screen is to be restructured (KCDF= REPLACE, change of format).
+When formatting output on BS2000 systems, openUTM writes the entire screen contents to the restart area if the entire screen is to be restructured (KCDF= REPLACE, change of format).
 During a screen update, only the fields which are also overwritten at the terminal are updated in the restart area.
-Similarly, during input formatting nly the fields received from the terminal are updated in the restart area. - If you use a formatting system, openUTM automatically performs the setup, modification and storage of the restart area in interaction with the formatting system. - However, if you use -formats and write the formatting routine yourself, openUTM will save the restart area, but the setup and modification of the area are the responsibility of the formatting routine programmed by you (see event exit FORMAT, page 465).
+Similarly, during input formatting nly the fields received from the terminal are updated in the restart area.

+If you use a formatting system on a BS2000 system, openUTM automatically performs the setup, modification and storage of the restart area in interaction with the formatting system.
+However, if you use -formats and write the formatting routine yourself, openUTM will save the restart area, but the setup and modification of the area are the responsibility of the formatting routine programmed by you (see chapter "Event exit FORMAT (BS2000 systems)").